WilliamSchack/Spotify-Downloader/README.md

 > [!NOTE]
 > **On Break**<br/>
 > I have gone on a bit of a break from this app to work on some other projects.
-I will come back to it in a month or so (as of v1.10.0) to do a full refactor of the code and a complete UI redesign so it will take some time before the next update releases but it should be out in a few months.
+Its taking a little bit longer than expected but I should be working on it again maybe start of december-ish.
+Once I come back I will do a full refactor of the code, complete UI redesign, rebrand, and be adding a few more features mentioned in the roadmap so it will take some time before the next update releases but it should be out early 2026.
 I will update here and in the app notices when I am working on the next update :)<br/>
 > Any issues that are submitted will still be addressed though with hotfixes if needed

 ## Contents